Buff-breasted Button-Quail illustration from 1922. There are no photos of the BBBQ in existence.

 A photo of Buff-breasted Button-quail habitat near Coen, circa 1922.
 Across Cape York, these habitats have become thick with midstory trees and the perennial grasses have largely disappeared.
 These factors may explain why BBBQ have become undetectable in their former range.
 Photo W.McLennan, Courtesy Queensland Museum Network Collection.

-For decades, bird watchers and conservation scientists had rest assured that a population of the Buff-breasted Button-quail (BBBQ) occurred across the northern region of the Atherton Tablelands in north Queensland.
 However, new evidence strongly suggests that birds in this region were actually being confused with the more common Painted Button-quail.
 This realisation meant the BBBQ had not been definitively seen for a century.
 Indeed, it has probably never occurred near the Atherton Tablelands.

 One indisputable fact is that there has been no tangible evidence produced of the existence of BBBQ for over 100 years.
 No photograph or video, no feather, no egg, no road killed bird, no recording of its call - NOTHING.
 The last confirmed records of BBBQ were skins and eggs collected near Coen on Cape York Peninsula in the early 1920s.